The early stages

 When DHT does its work in men, the result is usually the characteristic U-shaped pattern of hair loss.
 Women very rarely have this kind of hair loss.
 The hair loss in women is more diffuse and there are seldom bald spots.
 The frontal hairline is also spared in most cases.
 But still the result can look terrible to a woman who has had luxuriant hair just a few years before.
 About fifteen percent of women are afflicted with a degree of hair loss that is depressingly evident.
 This hair loss happens at a slower rate than in men and it happens at a much later time in life.
 But the wisdom of age does not make noticeable hair loss in a post-menopausal woman less traumatic.

 The type of hair loss known as TE is more common in women than in men.
 It is characterized by many hairs entering the telogen or resting stage of the hair cycle at one time.
 The profuse shedding that occurs during TE can seem overwhelming to women experiencing it.
-The condition is often brought on by crash dieting (losing more than two pounds a week), prolonged emotional or physical stress, post-pregnancy hormone changes, and severe illness.
+The condition is often brought on by crash dieting (losing more than two pounds a week), prolonged emotional or physical stress, post-pregnancy hormone changes (postpartum alopecia), and severe illness.
 When these triggering factors are removed, TE hair loss usually ceases.
 The recovery of the lost hair, however, may take six months to a year.
 Recovery of this kind of hair loss is probable even without treatment.

 To speed up recovery from TE many professionals recommend bringing serum ferritin levels up between 40 and 60 ng/ml (nanograms per milliliter).
 The wide normal range for this level of iron stores in the body is between 12 to 150 ng/ml for women, but the lower end of this range is not sufficient to speed up hair growth.
 Eating iron-rich foods (lean meat) will usually raise the level over a period of time.
 Vegetarians may have a hard time bringing serum ferritin to the levels needed though.